ouhouhsami/module-boilerplate/README.md

 ## Gulp commands

-* `gulp` - build the lib in root folder : transpile es6 -> es5 and make standalone and uglify version
+* `gulp` - build the lib in root folder : transpile es6 -> es5 if necessary and make uglify version
-* `gulp --transpile=no` - build the lib in "build" folder without transpiling
 * `gulp test` - build standalone lib and dependencies and launch server on 9001 port for unit testing
 * `gulp init-docs` - create "docs" and "partials" folder with empty "_api.md", "_demo-ghp.md" files
 * `gulp get-docs-options` - get "options.json" to "docs" folder